flokleiser/DE-LIGHT/README.md

-# Light is Matter project
+# Light as Matter project

 <ins>How to use:</ins>
 - install [Live Server](https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer) extension and press "Go Live"